guillaume-haerinck/imac-tower-defense/README.md

 You must install **[CMake](https://cmake.org/)** and a C++ compiler for at least **C++ 17**.
 More on the compiler on the next sections.

 The project need your graphic card driver to be up to date, as it is using **OpenGL 4.4** core profile (released in 2013, so it should be fine).
-The dependencies are targeted for **x64 processor**, so make sure yours is (99% chance it is) or you won't be able to compile the project without modifying the source code.
+The dependencies are targeted for **x64 processor**, so make sure yours is (99% chance it is) or you won't be able to compile the project.
+If you really want to use a x86 architecture, download SDL2 and Noesis Gui libs for x86 and alter the CMakeLists.txt to link against them.

 #### Linux